alephium/www/src/content/blog/draft_TECH-TALK-1-The-Ultimate-guide-to-Proof-of-Less-Work-the-universe-and-everything-fd08a7537fe9/index.md

 ---
+description: A discussion with Cheng Wang, inventor of PoLW and founder of Alephium.
+draft: true
+featuredImage: image_89a7dd23cd.jpeg
 title: 'TECH TALK #1 — The Ultimate guide to Proof-of-Less-Work, the universe and everything…'
-draft: true
-description: 'A discussion with Cheng Wang, inventor of PoLW and founder of Alephium.'
 ---

 ### TECH TALK \#1 — The Ultimate guide to Proof-of-Less-Work, the universe and everything…